lasersquid/Sched1ProduceMoreMod/ProduceMore/package_resources/README.md

 # ProduceMore

 Tired of waiting 8 hours for lab ovens?
-Configure the speed of every station in the game, and stack sizes too.
-Now featuring configurable employee animation speed and walk speed.
+Configure station speed, employee work animation speed, stack limits, and more.

 This mod is for anyone who wants to accelerate their production.
 Or if you like a more leisurely playthrough, you can also slow things down.